serejandmyself/cryptowiki/cryptowiki.md

 Do you own due diligence.
 Not financial advice.
 I don't really know what I'm doing...

+> Keep your friends close, your enemies closer, your coins safe and your keys in your underwear...

 ## Contributing

 Issues, commits, PRs, whatever.
 Much love sending I am for you.
 Stick to the format or make it better!